-When does the right to housing fail?
+When does the right to housing cease?

 - he does not live in a family house or does not live there permanently.